 In the Fall of 2018, Peggy Stevenson received California State University's Faculty Innovation and Leadership Award for the Record Clearance Project.
 The award acknowledges faculty who have demonstrated leadership in a department or university level to improve student success and outcomes in courses with traditionally low success rates or persistent equity gaps.

 Stevenson has done part-time and consulting work for the National Employment Law Project’s Second Chance Labor Project involving employment issues that people with convictions face; she helped launch the East Palo Alto Youth Court; she prepared training materials for undergraduate volunteers with the Santa Clara County Superior Court’s self-help center; she helped develop legal advice clinics for the Watsonville Law Center, among other projects.

 Prior to teaching, Stevenson was a legal services attorney for 10 years in California, New Jersey, and Massachusetts.
-She worked on a range of poverty law issues, including employment, housing, immigration, consumer, health and other matters.
+She worked on various poverty law issues, including employment, housing, immigration, consumer, health, and other matters.
 She has written numerous training materials for students and legal rights materials for clients.

 Stevenson received her undergraduate degree from Stanford University and her J.D. from UCLA School of Law.
 She clerked for a federal judge after graduating from law school.
 She speaks and writes fluent Spanish.